Barbie To Twilight: The Highest-Grossing Movies By Female Directors

 Directed by: Betty Thomas

-Alvin And The Chipmunks: The Squeakquel sees the story of the musical chipmunks Alvin, Simon and Theodore on a new adventure.
+Alvin and the Chipmunks: The Squeakquel tells the story of the musical chipmunks Alvin, Simon and Theodore as they embark on a new adventure.
 After a stage accident, Dave Seville ends up in the hospital, leaving the chipmunks under the temporary care of his irresponsible cousin Toby.
 Meanwhile, a rival group of female singing chipmunks, The Chipettes, becomes popular.
-Alvin and the others compete with The Chipettes in a school music competition.
+This leads to Alvin and the Chipmunks competing with The Chipettes in a school music competition.
 However, Alvin’s recklessness causes problems, leading to a fallout between the groups.
 Eventually, they unite against a music producer, regaining their friendships and realising the importance of teamwork and family.

 IMDb rating: 4.5/10